Copyright © University of Cambridge. All rights reserved.

 Dice in a Corner

 is a good example of a LTHC task for the primary classroom.
 Because it is easily accessible you can use it with the whole class at the same time.
-If you're familar with this task, read on.
+If you're familiar with this task, read on.
 If not, take a few moments to play around with the ideas.

 because the entry point is very low and only requires following instructions about the positioning of the dice, and addition of five or more single digit numbers.